 - Know your limits: Ask your bank about your daily AePS transaction limits.

-- Wait until tomorrow: If you’ve reached your limit, you’ll have to wait until the next day to transact again.
+- Wait until tomorrow: If you’ve reached your limit, you will need to wait until the next day to transact again.

-- Plan larger withdrawals: For big amounts, consider visiting your bank branch directly.
+- Plan larger withdrawals: For larger amounts, consider visiting your bank branch directly.

 Dealing With Technical Glitches

-Sometimes, the problem isn’t with your account or biometrics, but with the technology itself.
-These technical glitches can be frustrating, but knowing what causes them can help you understand the situation better.
+Sometimes, the issue isn’t with your account or biometrics, but with the technology itself.
+These technical glitches can be frustrating, but knowing what causes them can enhance your understanding of the situation.

 Network Connectivity Issues

 AePS transactions rely on a stable internet connection to communicate between the agent’s device, the AePS network, and your bank.
-If the internet is slow or drops out, the transaction can fail.
+If the internet is slow or experiences an outage, the transaction can fail.

 What to do: